 How the Project Woks

 The project is run entirely by volunteers.
-Susan and Michel Pearson host the website and maintain the site on a technical basis.
+Richard Cresswell hosts the website and maintains the site on a technical basis as webmaster.
 Teresa Lewis is the Senior Administrator.
 Ideally each parish would be covered by an Online Parish Clerk (OPC) we have many vacancies available.
 There are many admin tasks that can be taken up by our members - for a complete list of OPC Vacancies and Admin Tasks please open the link.

 Our Motto is:-